Seasonal Planning for the Azores

 Learn More

-Portugal in September
+The Azores in September

-Portugal in October
+The Azores in October

-Portugal in November
+The Azores in November

 Winter in the Azores (December to February)

-Winter is the off-season in the Azores.
+Winter is the offseason in the Azores.
 Direct flights are limited, ferries are often delayed, and many shops open for fewer hours until spring.
 However, if you bring warm layers and plan your vacation around hiking and hot pools, there's plenty to do.
 With a mild climate and temperatures rarely dropping below 50ºF (10ºC), the Azores are an ideal destination for those who want to escape frigid temperatures sweeping across Europe and North America while taking advantage of low-season prices.

 Winter is also an ideal time to relax in natural hot springs.
 Soak in one of the many thermal baths at Furnas and enjoy the impressive greenery around you.
 Or, head to Terra Nostra Garden for an afternoon wandering through botanical gardens.
 When the sun is shining, hike Lagoa do Fogo Trail, a popular track in summer that you'll have all to yourself in winter.